Financial Aid

 A:

 Yes.
-If you have been awarded financial aid from your home campus, your classes will be held.
+If you have been offered financial aid from your home campus, your classes will be held.
 If aid is disbursed but you still have a balance, the balance will remain on your account as an obligation.

 +